Bollywood's legendary actor Dilip Kumar dies at 98 | DW | 07.07.2021

 Kumar missed out on international fame when he turned down the role of Sherif Ali in David Lean's 1962 classic "Lawrence of Arabia," which was then played by Egyptian actor Omar Sharif.

-He last appeared in a film in 1998 and joined politics the same year.
+He last appeared in a film in 1998, and joined politics that same year.

 In 2006, he accepted a lifetime achievement award at India's National Film Awards in recognition of his contribution to Indian cinema.